 You should consider requesting accessibility review if you aren’t certain whether your change is accessible to people with disabilities.
 Accessibility review is optional, but it is strongly encouraged if you are introducing new user interface or are significantly redesigning existing user interface.
 Review should be requested both on the design side and on the engineering side.

 Generally, it’s best to request accessibility review as early as possible, even during the product requirements or UI design stage.
 Particularly for more complex user interfaces, accessibility is much easier when incorporated into the design, rather than attempting to retro-fit accessibility after the implementation is well underway.

 The accessibility team has developed the Mozilla Accessibility Release Guidelines which outline what is needed to make user interfaces accessible.
 To make accessibility review faster, you may wish to try to verify and implement these guidelines prior to requesting accessibility review.

-The deadline for accessibility review requests is Friday of the first week of nightly builds for the release in which the feature/change is expected to ship.
+For design reviews, please allow at least a week between review request and expected-engineering-handoff.
+The deadline for engineering review requests is Friday of the first week of nightly builds for the release in which the feature/change is expected to ship.
 This is the same date as the PI Request deadline.

-You request accessibility review by setting the a11y-review flag to “requested” on a bug in Bugzilla and filling in the template that appears in the comment field.
+For an engineering-focused review, you submit a review request by setting the a11y-review flag to “requested” on a bug in Bugzilla and filling in the template that appears in the comment field.
 For features spanning several bugs, you may wish to file a new, dedicated bug for the accessibility review.
 Otherwise, particularly for smaller changes, you may do this on an existing bug.
 Note that if you file a new bug, you will need to submit the bug and then edit it to set the flag.